purduequaic/Qiskit-Fall-Fest-2024/README.md

 -	Projects will be judged by the organizers following the Guidelines on the net page

 ## Winners
-- Open Project First Place: Diana Karim, CS undergradute student
+- Open Project First Place:
-- Notebook Hackathin First Place: ## Diana Karim, CS undergradute student##
+- Notebook Hackathin First Place: **Diana Karim, CS undergradute student**